Nilavan/seemore/readme.md

   <br>
 </h1>

-<h4 align="center">An application to make the lives of visually impaired people a little more ordinary.</h4>
+<h4 align="center">An app to make the lives of visually impaired people a little more ordinary.</h4>

 <!--<p align="center">
   <a href="https://badge.fury.io/js/electron-markdownify">